AIM-Harvard/pyradiomics/docs/faq.rst

 This can occur when no compiler is available for python.
 If you're installing on Windows, you can find free compilers for python `here <https://wiki.python.org/moin/WindowsCompilers>`_.

+**I installed PyRadiomics successfully from the repository, but when I run the notebook, I get** ``Error loading C extensions, switching to python calculation``

+When PyRadiomics is installed, the C extensions are compiled and copied to the installation folder, by default the ``site-packages`` folder.
+However, when the notebook is run form the repository, it is possible that PyRadiomics uses the source code directly (i.e. runs in development mode).
+You can check this by checking the ``radiomics.__path__`` field, which will be something like ``['radiomics']`` when it is running in development mode and ``['path/to/python/Lib/site-packages']`` when running from the installed folder.
+If running in development mode, the C extensions are not available by default.
+To make them available in development mode, run ``python setup.py develop`` from the commandline, which is similar to the ``install`` command, but installs pyradiomics to the source folder instead (i.e. does nothing to the python files, but compiles the C extensions and copies them to the source folder).

 **Which python versions is PyRadiomics compatible with?**

 PyRadiomics is compatible with both python 2 and python 3.
 The automated testing uses python versions 2.7, 3.4 and 3.5